pandavsky/BHA_DocumentationSite/_posts/2016-04-08-personal-project-1.md

 #### Proccess

-1. Understanding characteristics of sake yeasts (Culturing and Isolating yeasts from sake lees)
+1. Understanding characteristics of sake yeasts (culturing and isolating yeasts from sake lees)
-2. Researching existing algorithms of DNA > Music (and vice versa)
+2. Researching the existing logic of DNA to Music (and vice versa) encoding.
 3. Encoding short Music phrase to DNA sequence
 4. Exploring the stories and/or products based on findings from the above process 1, 2 and 3.